Peelite

+Parodic phrenological analysis of Peel, 1850.

-The Peelites were a breakaway political faction of the British Conservative Party from 1846 to 1859.
+The Peelites, also called the Peel faction, were a breakaway political faction of the British Conservative Party from 1846 to 1859.
 Initially led by Robert Peel, the former Prime Minister and Conservative Party leader in 1846, the Peelites supported free trade whilst the bulk of the Conservative Party remained protectionist.
 The Peelites later merged with the Whigs and Radicals to form the Liberal Party in 1859.

 Overview

 The Peelites were characterised by commitment to free trade and a managerial, almost technocratic, approach to government.
 Though they sought to maintain the general principles of the Conservative Party, Peelites disagreed with the major wing of that party (the landed interest) on issues of trade, in particular the issue of whether agricultural prices should be artificially kept high by tariffs.
 The Peelites were often called the Liberal Conservatives in contrast to Protectionist Conservatives led by Benjamin Disraeli and Edward Smith-Stanley, 14th Earl of Derby.

 Facing a serious famine in Ireland in 1845, the Peelites sought to lower food prices by repealing the Corn Laws.
 Peel was able to carry the repeal vote in the House of Commons, but only at the price of splitting the Conservative Party, a split which led to the fall of Peel's government in June 1846 and its replacement by a Whig government led by John Russell, 1st Earl Russell.

 The leading members of the Peelite faction that developed after the 1846 split of the Conservative Party were the following: